Bungo-Toyooka Station

+Bungo-Toyooka Station (豊後豊岡駅, Bungo-Toyooka-eki) is a passenger railway station located in the town of Hiji, Ōita Prefecture, Japan.
+It is operated by JR Kyushu.

 Lines

 The station is served by the Nippō Main Line and is located 111.3 km from the starting point of the line at Kokura.

 Layout

 The station consists of two side platforms serving two tracks at grade.
 The station building is a wooden structure of traditional Japanese design with a tiled roof.
 It houses a waiting area, an automatic ticket vending machine and a staffed ticket window.
 Access to the opposite side platform is by means of a footbridge.